The Best Inland Marine Insurance Companies for 2026

 Two important coverages for contractors to consider specifically are equipment floaters and installation floaters.
 An equipment floater will protect tools and equipment in case of theft or damage on the way to or at a job site.
 An installation floater, meanwhile, will cover businesses if damages occur to materials that have yet to be completely installed.

 Construction businesses should also weigh the benefits and drawbacks of coverage with builders risk policies.
-Builders risk covers structures under construction and can be written to provide protections for materials and equipment at a job site.
-For subcontractors working only on parts of a larger job, an installation floater and equipment floater may be sufficient, but property owners, general contractors, and others who work on a larger job from start to finish should have builders risk coverage.
+Builders risk covers structures under construction and the materials intended for permanent installation, but it typically excludes a contractor’s own tools and machinery.
+For subcontractors working only on parts of a larger job, an installation floater and equipment floater may be sufficient, but property owners and general contractors should have builders risk coverage for the project itself while still maintaining an equipment floater to protect their professional tools and mobile equipment.

 Home Inspectors & Photographers

 If you rely on specialized equipment to do your work in the field, having an equipment floater is an important form of coverage.
 Professionals who benefit from such coverage include home inspectors and photographers.
 Valuable tools and equipment could be stolen from an unattended vehicle or damaged by a collision, pothole, or other risk on the road.
 And with inspectors and photographers using increasingly sophisticated technological equipment, like drones, the cost of repairing or replacing their tools can be high.
-An equipment floater will help minimize this financial risk.
+Because standard equipment floaters often exclude aircraft, these professionals typically require specialized drone insurance or specific endorsements to ensure their aerial equipment is fully protected.

 Transportation & Logistics